 Emotional fervor, like a wildfire, just has to burn itself out.
 Certainly, this is discouraging to anyone who feels humanity should rise above this instead of being so animal-like.
 Alas, attempting to shoehorn reality into one’s ideality of how it “should be” is not only futile; it adds fuel to the emotional fires.

-We’re victims of our biology — emotional and cognitive.
-So surely, true “impartiality and discernment” is humanly impossible.
+We’re victims of our emotional and cognitive biology.
+So surely, true impartiality and knowledge of the constant is humanly impossible.
 Not even God is capable of impartiality.
-‘He’ is on the side of the Good, right?
+He is on the side of the Good, right?

 Still there is a bright side.
 Thought offers a way to nurture impartiality and discernment by challenging all “should be” stories we entertain.
 There is hope and help in chapter 56’s replacement story: This is known as mysterious sameness.
 The beginning of this Taoist story starts with seeing oneself as no different from any other animal.
 Once the ego adapts and settles into this pool of similarity, it is smooth sailing.
 Any blow to one’s ego is just the price to pay for greater peace of mind.